 The position of the operator's station (cab-forward mode or engine-forward mode) and the auto-road lighting feature automatically determines which lighting systems are activated.

 Red and amber reflector tape is positioned so as to be visible in both the engine-forward and cab-forward modes.

-Figure 3.17: Headliner Console (except Russia)
+Figure 3.17: Headliner Console - All Countries Except Russia